facebookresearch/audiocraft/README.md

 ```

 ## Usage
-We offer a number of way to interact with MusicGen Plus:
+We offer a number of way to interact with MusicGen+:
-1. MusicGen Plus is also available on the [`GrandaddyShmax/MusicGen_Plus`  HuggingFace Space](https://huggingface.co/spaces/GrandaddyShmax/MusicGen_Plus),
+1. MusicGen+ is also available on the [`GrandaddyShmax/MusicGen_Plus`  HuggingFace Space](https://huggingface.co/spaces/GrandaddyShmax/MusicGen_Plus),
-2. You can run MusicGen Plus on a Colab: [colab notebook](https://colab.research.google.com/github/camenduru/MusicGen-colab/blob/main/MusicGen_ClownOfMadness_plus_colab.ipynb).
+2. You can run MusicGen+ on a Colab: [colab notebook](https://colab.research.google.com/github/camenduru/MusicGen-colab/blob/main/MusicGen_ClownOfMadness_plus_colab.ipynb).
-3. You can use the gradio MusicGen Plus locally by running `python app.py`.
+3. You can use the gradio MusicGen+ locally by running `python app.py`.
 4. Finally, checkout [@camenduru Colab page](https://github.com/camenduru/MusicGen-colab) which is regularly
   updated with contributions from @camenduru and the community.